JosephPotapenko/Trivia-Wheel/README.md

 2. Submit a story and name.
 The page appends `story||name` to localStorage.
 3. Open [index.html](index.html), click `Edit`, then `Import submissions`.
 The spinning wheel count equals the number of submissions (capped at 40).
 4. After the game, click `Clear import` in the editor to delete stored submissions.
+5. Use `Clear Questions` in the editor to reset all questions/answers back to defaults.

 ## Story Submission Page